wenyi616/Cornell-Tech-Spec-Privacy-Spring2020/README.md

 privacy measurement framework](https://github.com/mozilla/OpenWPM) to collect web tracking data and wrote our own scripts to analyze the activities of web tracking.
 ## Context
 The contexts we are interested in are news, healthcare, and education.
 We index these contexts 1, 2, and 3 correspondingly.
+The experiment data we used for analysis can be downloaded via [Google shared file](https://drive.google.com/drive/folders/1AmLu394ViSKfFFUMoHp6C4Fq65pdsK3j?usp=sharing).
 ## Step 1: Scrape data using OpenWPM scripts
 Stay on each websites for 5 seconds.